Geum geniculatum

-This may be a relict species, limited in distribution to the peaks of three mountains where conditions are cool and wet enough for it to survive.
+This may be a relict species, limited in distribution to the peaks of mountains where conditions are cool and wet enough for it to survive.
 It grows on moist boulder fields and streambanks.
 It often grows in shady conditions in a thick herb layer with rhododendrons and other plants.

-There are only four known populations of this species, but where it grows it may be locally abundant.
+There are only five known populations of this species.
+It can be locally common and is largely protected on federal and state lands, but it can be threatened by deer browse, canopy loss, and encroachment of woody vegetation.